miffili/freeCodeCamp/FED-twitchAPIproject/README.md

 - as a user, I can click the status output & be sent directly to the Free Code Camp's Twitch.tv channel

 #### Implementation
 Another challenge using an API.
-I have to admit that familiarizing with the APIs took a little longer this time.
-But it worked out all just fine in the end.
-With this project, I decided to stick with certain style elements to achieve a certain look throughout all of the intermediate & advanced projects.
-After all cutting down on choices to make is what made a lot of people successful. :wink:
+I have to admit that familiarizing with the API took a little longer this time.
+But it all worked out just fine in the end.
+With this project, I decided to stick with certain style elements to achieve a similar look throughout all of the intermediate & advanced projects.

 #### Made with
 - HTML, CSS, JavaScript